-If one supervisory lamp light but the other does not light within a few seconds, the operator realizes that the party that is still off hook (the whose supervisor lamp is still dark) probably want to do some more business with the operator.
+If one supervisory lamp lights but the other does not light within a few seconds, the operator realizes that the party that is still off hook (the one whose supervisory lamp is still dark) probably want to do some more business with the operator.
 She operates the talking key for the cord circuit and says, perhaps, "May I help you?".